Explanation of the occurrence of a chargeback, with a detailed breakdown by type and prevention options

 duplicate processing, duplicate payments involving payment by other means

-and transactions containing invalid data
+transactions containing invalid or inaccurate data

 Types